KBE-WS2022-Pokemon/Studropica/README.md

 - [x] add margin to top headline
 - [x] make button smaller
 - [x] add sample image
-- [ ] add universities
+- [x] add universities
-- [ ] make sure that this is the start screen
+- [x] make sure that this is the start screen
+- [x] add new 100% section and call it starpagesecondpage
+- [x] make navbar fix during scrolling
+- [x] make navbar not fixed on the website
+- [x] add header, subheader, shop all button
+- [x] add three images
+- [x] make image shift
+- [ ] add signup for our newsletter at same width of ecommerce
+- [ ] subdescription
+- [ ] email adress signup field
+- [ ] Help header and contact us as sub
+- [ ] about header and rest as sub

 # Notes